-www.scranton.edu/CARE is a website maintained by the University which provides information and resources for those in our campus community who have experienced or witnessed sexual harassment or sexual misconduct.
+www.scranton.edu/CARE is a website maintained by the University which provides information and resources for those in our campus community who have experienced or witnessed sex-based harassment or sexual misconduct.

 The Title IX Coordinator (570-941-6645) is located in the Office of Equity and Diversity in the Molecular Biology Institute, Room 315, who provides programs, resources, and support.
-The Title IX Coordinator, Elizabeth Garcia, and Deputy Title IX Coordinator, Christine Black, are available to discuss any questions regarding the Sexual Harassment and Sexual Misconduct Policy, to assist individuals in accessing resources and supportive services, and to facilitate investigations and resolution of reports of conduct that may violate the Sexual Harassment and Sexual Misconduct Policy.
+The Title IX Coordinator, Elizabeth Garcia, and Deputy Title IX Coordinator, Diana Collins Gilmore, are available to discuss any questions regarding the Sexual Harassment and Sexual Misconduct Policy, to assist individuals in accessing resources and supportive services, and to facilitate investigations and resolutions of reports of conduct that may violate the Sexual Harassment and Sexual Misconduct Policy.